Security at Fort Stewart's gates has been tightened following a directive sent out by the Department of Defense.

 So far, four potential jurors were dismissed during this week's death-penalty trial proceedings for Fort Stewart soldier Sgt.
 Joseph Bozicevich, according to Fort Stewart spokesman Kevin Larson.

-The following incidents are from Bryan County Sheriff's Department reports.
+Incidents are from Bryan County Sheriff's Department reports.

 Page 1 of 1